-The general purpose of the dialectology researcher group is the study of the spoken variants of Danish.
+The research focus is on the study of the spoken variants of Danish.
 Research is conducted in the following areas:

 - Geographical variation: the traditional Danish dialects and the younger regional and social variants of spoken Danish, which in many regions have replaced the dialects.
 Until recently, the research conducted at the Section mainly focused on spoken language in the Danish archipelago (i.e. not Jutland or Bornholm).